Anarchism in Japan: Amakasu Incident

 By 1923, Ōsugi was a clear leader in the anarchist movement.
 In response, the state used the turmoil surrounding the 1923 Great Kantō earthquake as a pretext to round up Ōsugi and Itō Noe, who was now his wife.
-According to writer and activist Harumi Setouchi, Itō, Ōsugi, and his 6 year old nephew were arrested, beaten to death and thrown into an abandoned well by a squad of military police led by Lieutenant Masahiko Amakasu.
+According to writer and activist Harumi Setouchi, Itō, Ōsugi, and his 6-year-old nephew were arrested, beaten to death and thrown into an abandoned well by a squad of military police led by Lieutenant Masahiko Amakasu.
 According to literary scholar Patricia Morley, Itō and Ōsugi were strangled in their cells.

 What both accounts agree on, however, is that both or all of the prisoners were brutally executed without even the formality of a trial, where conviction and death sentence would in the case of the two adults have probably have been a foregone conclusion.
 This became known as the Amakasu Incident and it sparked much anger, including terrorist actions by groups such as the Girochinsha.
 The historian John Crump argued that "once again, the most able anarchist of his generation had been murdered", echoing the execution of Kōtoku Shūsui just twelve years prior.

 Development of 'pure' anarchism (1923–1945)

+Influence of Hatta Shūzō

 After Ōsugi's death, the dominant tendency within Japanese anarchism became 'pure' anarchism.
 This tendency, which was a form of anarcho-communism, was a reaction to the anarcho-syndicalism favoured by Ōsugi.
 It was championed by Iwasa Sakutarō and another anarchist named Hatta Shūzō.
-The label of 'pure' anarchism was not a self-descriptor, but originated as an attempt to ridicule the perceived arrogance of the ideology, which became appealing to many anarchists due to the fact that it was seen to be 'unadulterated' by Marxism.
+The label of 'pure' anarchism was not a self-descriptor, but originated as an attempt to ridicule the perceived arrogance of the ideology, which became appealing to many anarchists because it was seen to be 'unadulterated' by Marxism.
 The development of pure anarchism contributed to a division in the anarchist movement between pure anarchists and anarcho-syndicalists.

 Hatta Shūzō became the most influential figure in Japanese anarchism after 1923, involving himself in the movement from 1924 until 1932.
 He had been a Christian pastor and advocate of left-wing ideas within his congregation, but was ejected due to holding a memorial service for Ōsugi Sakae.
 Hatta's influence within the anarchist movement therefore stemmed from his use of his public speaking skills.

 Hatta was an archetypal pure anarchist, seeking particularly to eliminate the influences of capitalism and bolshevism.
 He interpreted the two as being essentially similar, as Bolshevik industrialisation in Russia involved the same exploitative elements that capitalism did, namely the division of labour and a failure to focus on the livelihood of the people.
-In much the same way as he found fault in bolshevism, he opposed anarcho-syndicalism due to the fact that it incorporated labour unions, and was therefore a mirror image of the capitalist division of labour.
+In much the same way as he found fault in bolshevism, he opposed anarcho-syndicalism because it incorporated labour unions, and was therefore a mirror image of the capitalist division of labour.
 Instead, Hatta advocated for a decentralised society in which local communes engaged mainly in agriculture and small-scale industry, which he perceived as the only way in which unequal distribution of power could be avoided.